matt-tingen/lambda-anguage/README.md

 # lambda-anguage
-An implementation of λanguage in JavaScript
+An implementation of [λanguage](http://lisperator.net/pltut/) in JavaScript.